skcc321/deploy_pin/README.md

 ## Resumable Tasks

 When working with long-running code that processes a large dataset, it makes sense to store progress in the database to allow resuming the task later.
-You can do this by using the `DeployPin::Task` instance methods: `#progress` and `#increment_progress!(num)`.
+You can do this by using the `DeployPin::Task` instance methods: `#progress`, `#save_progress!(num)` and `#increment_progress!(num)`.

 Here is an example of how to use these methods: